DTUWindEnergy/WindEnergyToolbox/docs/howto-make-dlcs.md

 you have entered these options, click "Save" on the "Session" tab and close the window.

-With PuTTY configured, you can connect to Gorm by double-clicking the PuTTY executable; then, in the window that opens select "Gorm" in "Saved Sessions", click the "Load" button, and finally click the "Open" button.
+With PuTTY configured, you can connect to Jess by double-clicking the PuTTY executable; then, in the window that opens select "Jess" in "Saved Sessions", click the "Load" button, and finally click the "Open" button.
 A terminal window will open up.
 Type your DTU password in this new window when prompted (your text will not appear in the window) and then hit the Enter key.
-You should now be logged into Gorm.
+You should now be logged into Jess.

 To close the PuTTY window, you can either hit the red "X" in the upper-right corner of the window or type "exit" in the terminal and hit enter.